arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 Some classes will serve as blueprints for a new types of objects.
 A class like this can then be used to create objects (called **instances** of the class) which behave as the class defines.
 That is, the class defines how its **instance** objects store, mutate and provide access to their stored data, and how they interact with that data and with other entities.

-The `Scanner` class provides a blueprint for `Scanner` objects, defining how they are created and how they function.
+The `Scanner` class provides a blueprint for `Scanner` objects, defining how they are **constructed** (created, "set up") and how they function.
 We've used this definition to create and use `Scanner` objects in several exercises already.

 In future labs, we will be exploring how to create classes that serve as object blueprints.
 These types of classes are the heart of Object-Oriented Programming.